kimd345/wogos/README.md

 ---

-Welcome to wogos! wogos is a single page application made with React / Redux, Flask, and PostgreSQL.
+Welcome to WOGOS!
+WOGOS is a single page application made with React / Redux, Flask, and PostgreSQL.
 It is inspired by [GOG](https://gog.com/), a popular digital distributor of video games.
-However, wogos is partial to Windows and only features games available on Windows.
+However, WOGOS is partial to Windows and only features games available on Windows.

 ![ Home Page ](client/assets/readme/homescreenshot.png)